thiensean/DeepLearningCV/README.md

 # Part 2 - Mask R-CNN with Deep Neural Networks (ResNet)

+## Types of Segmentation Architectures to be Studied

+1. Mask R-CNN
+2. SOLOv2
+3. Mask-Former
+4. Temporally Efficient Vision Transformer (TeViT) for VIS (new SOTA for VIS at ~70FPS)
+5. STEGO (unsupervised segmentation)

 ## Mask R-CNN

 Mask R-CNN is planned for implementation in this project.
 The Mask R-CNN architecture used was cloned from Matterport's Github [19].
 To start off, Mask R-CNN with pre-trained COCO-weights were loaded.
 In this implementation, only the "heads" layer will be used to train the model.

-Mask R-CNN is a state-of-the-art model used for image segmentation, followed closely by new techniques on researches using transformers with Computer Vision, eg. Mask-Former.
+Mask R-CNN was the state-of-the-art model used for image segmentation when it was first released, followed closely by new techniques on researches using transformers with Computer Vision, eg. Mask-Former.

 The architecture of Mask R-CNN builds upon Faster-RCNN, hence follows a region based convolutional network that returns bounding box and its class label with confidence score.
 Mask R-CNN will be used to classify, localize and mask the traffic objects in this project.